Although Himeji pulls in the tourist crowds for one reason – the UNESCO World Heritage Site of Himeji Castle – it is not

 Day Trip to Himeji from Kyoto

-To visit Himeji as a day trip from Kyoto, take the Hikari shinkansen (bullet train) which will get you there in just under an hour.
+To visit Himeji on a day trip from Kyoto, take the Hikari shinkansen (bullet train).
+This will get you there in just under an hour.

 Although the Nozomi shinkansen also plies this route, Nozomi trains are not included in the Japan Rail (JR) Pass.